coketinapay/cinespace/README.md

-# 🎬 Cinespace

-Your user-friendly database for shows, movies, and casts
+# 🎬 Cinespace: Your user-friendly database for shows, movies, and casts

 ### ✅ General Objectives